What the hell am I going to do now?

 Cassandra looked up from her steaming mug, grinning.

 " Reading my mind again, aren't we?"

 Bill chuckled lightly, but he soon turned serious again.

 "So, dear, I think you owe me an explanation.
 Not that I don't like being woken up by your...
 Musical voice, it's just that I was sleeping rather peacefully, and your sudden appearance is...
 Confusing.
 You were the one who said you'd have been gone for good, after all".

 Cassie sighed heavily, looking at the dog sleeping peacefully on the floor.
 Yes, she remembered her last meeting with the veterinary.
-It occurred just before the beginning of the girl's mission for the Army.
-She was terrified of going on that plane, because she knew that something bad would have happened to her.
-However, Colonel Wilkins had forbidden her to talk to anyone about her "new job", so she had to swallow her panic and act as everything was normal.
+It had occurred just before the beginning of the girl's mission for the Army.
+She had been terrified of going on that plane, because she had known even then that something bad would have happened to her.
+However, Colonel Wilkins had forbidden her to even try to search for an escape route from her "new job", so she had to swallow her panic and act as if everything had been normal.

-She lied to Mr Thompson.
-She said that she had been offered a place as a surgeon in an American hospital.
-She said she was happy, and that she would have sent him a postcard.
-At the end of her last encounter with the man, however, something inside her broke, and she felt the urge to add those last words: "I may not come back, Bill.
+She had lied to Mr Thompson.
+She said she was happy, that she was glad to help the Army with the mission and that she would have sent him a postcard.
+At the end of her last encounter with the man, however, something inside her had broken, and she had felt the urge to add those last words: "I may not come back, Bill.
 Just...
 Try to remember me as long as you can".

 "I've never forgotten you, you know?
 I thought about you every night before sleeping...
-Where have you been, dear?"
+What have they done to you, dear?"